Duc7111/CS202_Project/README.md

 - The difficulty of the game is the number of vehicles and animals involved in moving on the road .

 ## Feature
+- Single player game
+- Colorful and smooth UI
+- Traffic light to reduce game difficulty
+- Funny music game
+- Simple and easy gameplay
+- Can mute or unmute the sound
+- Have a highscore board
 ## Usage
 You just need to use W , A , S , D to make your character move up , left , down ,right
 ## Members